 Here are some of the causes I would like you to consider if you have a cat that is meowing at nighttime:

 Before trying out general tips, take some time to pinpoint the most likely cause of your cat's nighttime meowing.
 This ensures we're addressing the root of the problem, not just the symptom.
-Remember, a change in meowing behavior could signal a health issue, so a checkup with your veterinarian is always recommended, particularly for sudden or excessive vocalizations.
+Remember, a change in meowing behaviour could signal a health issue, so a checkup with your veterinarian is always recommended, particularly for sudden or excessive vocalizations.

 I recommend providing a designated, calm, dark, sleeping area with comfortable bedding and a feeling of security.
 Some cats prefer enclosed spaces, while others like elevated spots with a good vantage point.
 I should emphasize the importance of a dark space, it is really important and can make a lot of difference.